Airalo Review 2025: The Best eSIM for International Travel

 Once in Europe, I was able to easily install my Airalo eSIM and begin browsing.
 It was so simple to use, and it was cheaper than buying a SIM from one of the airport kiosks!

 Do you want to learn more about Airalo to see if it might work for your next international trip?
-Keep reading for my full Airalo review!
+Keep reading for my full Airalo review – recently updated to cover the new Discover+ global eSIM that includes calling and texting in addition to data!

 Note: This post was NOT sponsored by Airalo.
 I purchased my Airalo eSIM with my own money and this is an unbiased review of my Airalo eSIM experience.
 This post does contain Airalo affiliate links.
 If you purchase an Airalo eSIM through one of my links, I will earn a commission at no cost to you.